nikhuber/php-rest-service/README.md

 # Service Template Project

-**Beware: work in progress**

 This is a project you can use as a template to create and run a new service written in PHP.

 To execute the sample service, perform the following steps:
-* Clone the project
+1. Clone the project
-* Copy the `.env.dist` files and ajust the .env
+2. Copy the `.env.dist` files (project root and `/ticketshop`) to `.env` and adjust them

-## Project Initialization from Scratch
+3. Build the docker containers: `docker-compose build`
+4. Create the schema: `docker-compose exec php bin/console doctrine:schema:create`
+5. Run the service: `docker-compose up -d`

+If you want to create your own API web service, after cloning the project, to the following:

-1. Execute the init-script in the root folder and pass it the service name, e.g. `./initProject.sh ticketshop`
+* execute the init-script in the root folder and pass it the service name, e.g. `./initProject.sh ticketshop`.
-2. Adjust the .env file in the project root to your needs
-3. Adjust the .env file in your app path (e.g., `./ticketshop`)
-4. Build the Docker images `docker-compose build`
-5. Launch the service `docker-compose up -d`
+* Don't forget to check and adjust your env-files.
+* Declare your entities and implement your business logic

-After that, you should be able to access the service API at `http://localhost:8080/api`
+Now you should be able to access the service API at `http://localhost:8080/api`

-Note: The init script installs the [AutoMapper+](https://github.com/mark-gerarts/automapper-plus-bundle) bundle.

-## Custom Namepsace
+## Custom Namespace

 Maybe you want to use an individual namespace like `Rx\Tickets` for your classes instead of the default namespace `App`.
 If you decide to use your own namespace, its name should conform to the [PSR-4 specification](https://www.php-fig.org/psr/psr-4/).